citp/privacy-policy-historical/s/st/stu/studentdoctor.net.md

 **Personally identifiable information**

 We DO NOT Share Personally Identifiable Information with Third Parties who are not agents or service providers.
+We will share your personal information with third parties only in the ways that are described in this privacy policy.
+We do not sell your personal information to third parties.

 **Service Providers**

-We use an outside shipping company to fulfill orders (for example SDN T-Shirts).
-We use PayPal who will bill you for goods purchased on their site and when donating to SDN.
+We use PayPal who will bill you when donating to SDN.
 You will be directed to the PayPal.com Web site in these cases, and PayPal’s privacy statement will govern the collection and use of personally identifiable information during this process.
-These companies do not retain, share, store or use personally identifiable information for any other purposes except order fulfillment.
+PayPal companies does not retain, share, store or use personally identifiable information for any other purposes except order fulfillment.
 They may not use it for their own marketing purposes.

 **Legal Disclaimer**